 Encouraging beneficials like ladybugs reduces aphids.
 Aphids are usually found together on growing tips (look for the sooty blotches they leave behind).

-Companion planting is a cornerstone of organic gardening.
-Carefully choose companions to reduce your need for pesticides.
+Companion planting: Carefully choose companions to reduce your need for pesticides.
 Plant asparagus seeds or crowns with asters, basil, cilantro, dill, cilantro, marigolds, nasturtiums, oregano, parsley, peppers, sage, and thyme.
 Asparagus repels nematodes that attack tomatoes, and tomatoes repel asparagus beetles.
-We have a full list of companions to consider.
+Here is our full list of companions to consider!